ploomber/ploomber/doc/get-started/basic-concepts.rst

 value we have in the ``product`` key, is passed; we use that variable to save the current task's output.

-**Note:** When opening the task in Jupyter.
-The cell injection process happens as well.
+**Note:** When opening the script in Jupyter, the cell injection process happens as well.

 Since scripts/noteboks always create an executed notebook, you should specify